keyz/codestamp/README.md

 [![npm](https://img.shields.io/npm/v/codestamp)](https://www.npmjs.com/package/codestamp) [![main](https://github.com/keyz/codestamp/actions/workflows/main.yml/badge.svg)](https://github.com/keyz/codestamp/actions/workflows/main.yml)

-`codestamp` is a tool for verifying the integrity of your files.
+`codestamp` is a language-agnostic tool for signing and verifying the integrity of your files.
 It's most useful for guarding codegen'd files against unintentional manual edits, but it also can be used for signing individual files.

+If you're new to codegen, ["Writing code that writes code — with Hack Codegen"](https://engineering.fb.com/2015/08/20/open-source/writing-code-that-writes-code-with-hack-codegen/) is a good read.

 ## Recommended workflow